Skip to content

 Stand with Ukraine flag

-OPC-UA Connector Configuration
+OPC-UA

 This documentation will help you set up the OPC-UA connector for the ThingsBoard IoT Gateway.
 We’ll explain the configuration parameters in simple terms to make it easy for you to understand and follow.
 The OPC-UA (Open Platform Communications Unified Architecture) is a machine-to-machine communication protocol for industrial automation, and this connector allows seamless integration with the ThingsBoard platform.
-Use general configuration to enable this extension.
+Use general configuration to enable this connector.

 This configuration section contains general connector settings, such as: